skoczen/will/README.md

 I use it in Slack.

 Currently pco bot can help with:
-* Do you have a number for John Doe
+* Do you have a number for John Doe (Any Name)
-* Do you know the birthday for John
+* Do you know the birthday for John (Any Name)
-* Show the set list for Sunday
+* Show the set list for Sunday (Any future service date)

 ### Install
 To install follow the instruction in the Will Bot docs but use this repository instead.